wireload/WKTextView/README.markdown

 WyzihatKit
 ==========

 A [Cappuccino](http://cappuccino.org/) control providing rich text editing through use of the [Google Closure Library](http://code.google.com/closure/library/) editor.
-In the master branch the Wysihat editor is used, hence the framework name.
+In a previous version the Wysihat editor was used, hence the framework name.

 This is mostly a hack for use until a proper rich-text-capable `CPTextView` is introduced.